 There are Mission Revival homes and bungalows that have stood since the 1920’s, when George Merrick first designed Coral Gables.
 Sitting amongst them are Art Deco homes that were built in the 1930’s as well as smaller, more modest homes that were built in the wake of World War II.

 Coral Way is one of the most beautiful streets in Florida.
 Lined with citrus and banyan trees, it feels more like a country lane than an urban corridor.
 Streetcar tracks down the middle of the road makes traveling between Coral Gables and Miami extra easy.
+Getting here is even easier now than ever before, with shuttle services from MIA here daily.

 As a whole, the residents of Coral Way have embraced a holistic lifestyle and spas and yoga studios abound.
 The entire neighborhood moves at a slower pace than the typical urban rush and a peaceful serenity permeates the air.